andriiyaremenko/backoff/README.md

     * Linear back-off
     * Power back-off
     * Exponential back-off
+	* Random back-off based on any other back-off
     * Define your own back-off
 * Retry operation based on back-off configuration
 * Repeat operation based on back-off configuration